rotsix/self-hosted/README.md

 A sample configuration is available at `./conf/config-sample.yml`.
 Copy to `./conf/config.yml` and adapt it.

-The git repositories are at `/home/git` by default, this allows to clone the repositories this way:
+The git repositories are at `/mnt/git` by default, this allows to clone the repositories this way, using the `git` user:

 ```
 git clone git@domain.tld:repo.git